koepnick/django_examples/tutorial_content/00_introduction.md

 # :warning: READ THIS :warning:

 I **cannot** emphasize this enough: Installing arbitrary packages into your operating system’s Python environment will end in tears.
 Using, for example, `pip install --user blahblahblah` is tolerable for *some* multipurpose libraries (things like 'matplotlib' and 'numpy').
-Using `sudo pip install blahblahblah` will make you question your life decisions.³
+Using `sudo pip install blahblahblah` will only serve to make you question your life decisions.³

 ---